Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Here are five reasons why building brand loyalty during the holidays is smart and essential.

 Some entrepreneurs may think loyalty programs consume cash and resources without guaranteeing success.
-However, it actually costs more to go after new customers.
+However, customer retention is significantly less expensive than acquisition.
+According to data from Marigold, 70 percent of consumers cite loyalty programs as important to maintaining loyalty.
+In addition, 72 percent of consumers say they are willing to spend more with a brand they are loyal to.
 Promoting brand loyalty programs among an existing customer base is more likely to provide a marked return on investment.

 Demographic data is one of the most important resources available to marketers.
 Detailed customer data helps marketers develop strategic plans that promote sales.

 In today’s fickle buying environment, marketers must understand what promotes sales as well as what deters conversions.
-Loyalty programs are a form of research that helps advanced data-science marketers understand consumer buying patterns.
+As third-party cookies are phased out, loyalty programs become a critical source of “zero-party data”—data that a customer intentionally and proactively shares with a brand.
+This direct insight allows data-science marketers to understand distinct consumer buying patterns without relying on external tracking.

 Brands that offer loyalty rewards stand out from competitors that don’t offer similar programs.
 Loyalty programs send a message to consumers that a brand is interested in more than profit.
 This kind of reward helps brands build a mutually beneficial rapport with customers.